ILRI-Genomics-Platform/AMR-Genomic-Surveillance/envs/README.md

 ## Download YAML Files from GitHub

-Assuming your YAML files are hosted in a GitHub repo, here’s how to download them:
+The YAML files for these tutorials are hosted in GitHub in our course repo.
+Here’s how to download them:

 ### Option 1: Using `wget`